 25 Mar The Friend Ship Writing & Craft Activity

-“Friendship February” is what I like to call the month of February.
-During the whole month of February we focus on what it means to have and be a good friend.
-This topic of friendship can really be emphasized ANY time of the year though.
-In my class, we have lots of pointed discussions around kindness, thinking of others before ourselves, and having a gentle, caring heart.
+This is why I like to do a themed study on friendship where we focus in on and discuss what it means to be a good friend.
+We have lots of pointed discussions around kindness, thinking of others before ourselves, and having a gentle, caring heart.

 There you have it… your very own class Friend Ship!!
 The kids love it, it looks fabulous on the bulletin board, and it promotes friendship among the class.
 Win, win, win!